-In this Report, recent scientific developments underlying emissions metrics, as relevant for WGI, are assessed in full in Section 7.6.
-In particular, see Box 7.3, which discusses the choice of metric for different usages, and Section 7.6.1, which treats the challenge of comparing the climate implication of emissions of short-lived and long-lived compounds.
-Also, the choice of metric is of key importance when defining and quantifying net zero GHG emissions (Box 1.4 and Section 7.6.2).
-Chapter 6 applies metrics to attribute GSAT change to short-lived climate forcer (SLCF) and long-lived GHG emissions from different sectors and regions (Section 6.6.2).

-The metrics assessed in this Report are also used, and separately assessed, by WGIII.
-See Cross-Chapter Box 2 and Annex B in Chapter 2 of the WGIII contribution to AR6.
+- are assessed in full in Chapter 7, Section 7.6.
+In particular, see Box 7.3, which discusses the choice of metric - 2 for different usages, and Section 7.6.1, which treats the challenge of comparing the climate implication of - 3 emissions of short-lived and long-lived compounds.
+Also, the choice of metric is of key importance when - 4 defining and quantifying net zeronet-zero greenhouse gas emissions; see Box 1.4 and Chapter 7, Section - 5 7.6.2.
+Chapter 6 applies metrics to attribute GSAT change to short-lived climate forcer (SLCF) and long- - 6 lived greenhouse gas (LLGHG) emissions from different sectors and regions (Section 6.6.2). - 7 The metrics assessed in this Report are also used, and separately assessed, by Working Group III.
+See Cross- - 8 Chapter Box 2: GHG emissions metrics and Annex B in Chapter 2 of the WGIII contribution to the AR6.

-1.5.4 Modelling Techniques, Comparisons and Performance Assessments
+1.5.4 Modelling techniques, comparisons and performance assessments

 Numerical models, however complex, cannot be a perfect representation of the real world.
-Results from climate modelling simulations constitute a key line of evidence for the present Report, which requires considering the limitations of each model simulation.
+Results from climate modelling simulations constitute a key line of evidence for the present report, which requires considering the limitations of each model simulation.
 This section presents recent developments in techniques and approaches to robustly extract, quantify and compare results from multiple, independent climate models, and how their performance can be assessed and validated.

-1.5.4.1 Model 'Fitness-for-Purpose'
+1.5.4.1 Model 'fitness for purpose'

-A key issue addressed in this Report is whether climate models are adequate or 'fit' for purposes of interest, that is, whether they can be used to successfully answer particular research questions, especially about the causes of recent climate change and the future evolution of climate (e.g., Parker, 2009; Notz, 2015; Knutti, 2018; Winsberg, 2018).
+A key issue addressed in this report is whether climate models are adequate or 'fit' for purposes of interest, that is, whether they can be used to successfully answer particular research questions, especially about the causes of recent climate change and the future evolution of climate (e.g., Parker, 2009; Notz, 2015; Knutti, 2018; Winsberg, 2018).
 Assessment of a model's fitness-for-purpose can be informed both by how the model represents relevant physical processes and by relevant performance metrics (Baumberger et al., 2017; Parker, 2020).
-The processes and metrics that are most relevant can vary with the question of interest.
-For example, a question about changes in deep-ocean circulation compared with a question about changes in regional precipitation (Notz, 2015; Gramelsberger et al., 2020).
-New model-evaluation tools (Section 1.5.4.5) and emergent constraint methodologies (Section 1.5.4.7) can also aid the assessment of fitness-for-purpose, especially in conjunction with process understanding (Klein and Hall, 2015; Knutti, 2018).
-The broader availability of large model ensembles may allow for novel tests of fitness that better account for natural climate variability (Section 1.5.4.2).
-Fitness-for-purpose of models used in this Report is discussed in Chapter 3 (Section 3.8.4) for the global scale, in Chapter 10 (Section 10.3) for regional climate, and in the other chapters for the process level.
+The processes and metrics that are most relevant can vary with the question of interest, for example, a question about changes in deep ocean circulation versus a question about changes in regional precipitation (Notz, 2015; Gramelsberger et al., 2020).
+New model evaluation tools (Section 1.5.4.5) and emergent constraint methodologies (Section 1.5.4.7) can also aid the assessment of fitness-for-purpose, especially in conjunction with process understanding (Klein and Hall, 2015; Knutti, 2018).
+The broader availability of large model ensemble may allow for novel tests of fitness that better account for natural climate variability (see Section 1.5.4.2).
+Fitness-for-purpose of models used in this report is discussed in Chapter 3 (Section 3.8.4) for the global scale, in Chapter 10 (Section 10.3) for regional climate, and in the other chapters at the process level.